cnlohr/colorchord/docs/TheoryOfCCDFT.md

 CaiB: Sorry, I meant one peak in frequency content at `108hz` would mean bins `90hz` and `120hz` see lower numbers than an input with content at `100hz` and `110hz`, where `90hz` and `120hz` would see larger numbers.

 Editorial Note from Charles: The section below is an extremely powerful concept.
-It's what ultimately took ColorChord from needing a GPU to being able to run on microcontrollers.
+It provides a significant speedup from needing a GPU to being able to run on a CPU.
+That and realizing we could progressively update.

 Will: Yeah, the spread of the distribution is important.
 And if you added more bins, you'd be able to see the distinction between `100hz+110hz` and `108hz` alone the expensive part of adding more resolution is adding more bins within a single octave, but there's a clever thing we can do to get all the octaves we can hear for only 2x the cost of doing a single octave.
 Effectively all of our base frequency bins are in the highest octave we care about. then by doing the 2x averaging i mentioned earlier, we get one octave lower.
 And by repeatedly averaging samples, we get additional octaves lower basically, think of it like this:
 * Every sample we calculate octave 8.